RohanDamani/roventures-react-native/README.md

-## roventures-react-native
+## Roventures App

-This is an iOS app that streams my personal photo and videos from AWS.
+This is an iOS app, build with React-Native that streams my personal photos and videos from AWS.